hientt1803/e-commerce-chat-laravel/README.md

 How to setup application.

 ### Do this one 👀👀
-    - php artisan migrate
+    - php artisan migrate:fresh
     - php artisan db:seed
-    - done
+    - run application: php artisan serve
+    - login with a default account and password.